bicky21/linux-driver-hello-world/README.md

 # linux-driver-hello-world
-A simple "Hello, World!" kernel module for Linux.
-This module demonstrates the basic structure of a kernel module and how to load and unload it from the kernel.
-Ideal for beginners learning Linux kernel module development.
+A simple "Hello, World!" driver for Linux.
+This module demonstrates the basic structure of a driver and how to load and unload it from the kernel.
+Ideal for beginners learning Linux driver development.

 **modify makeFile with tab button after "all" and "clean"**